TheStaticMage/firebot-mage-trivia/README.md

 ## Installation

+:warning: Mage Trivia version 0.1.0 and later require Firebot 5.65 or later.
+Strongly consider updating Firebot to the latest version.
+(If you must use Firebot 5.64, install Mage Trivia 0.0.4.)

+1. Enable custom scripts in Firebot (Settings &gt; Scripts) if you have not already done so.

-1. From the latest [Release](https://github.com/TheStaticMage/firebot-mage-trivia/releases), download `Firebot-MageTrivia-<version>.js` into your Firebot scripts directory (File &gt; Open Data Folder, then select the "scripts" directory).
+2. From the latest [Release](https://github.com/TheStaticMage/firebot-mage-trivia/releases), download `Firebot-MageTrivia-<version>.js` into your Firebot scripts directory (File &gt; Open Data Folder, then select the "scripts" directory).

-    :warning: If you are upgrading from a prior version, delete any older versions of this script.

-2. Enable custom scripts in Firebot (Settings &gt; Scripts).

 3. Add the `Firebot-MageTrivia-<version>.js` script that you just added as a startup script (Settings &gt; Scripts &gt; Manage Startup Scripts &gt; Add New Script).

-    :warning: If you are upgrading from a prior version, delete any references to the older versions.

 4. Restart Firebot.